Melvin D. and Valorie G. Booth School of Business

 Students must take the ETS MBA-Major Field Test (ETS MBA-MFT) comprehensive exam in order to complete the MBA program.
 To be eligible to take the exam, students must:

 - Be enrolled in their final trimester

-- Admitted to candidacy
+- Be admitted to candidacy

-- Submitted a completed Research Component Form
+- Have submitted a completed Research Component Form

 The ETS MBA-MFT is available on campus in Maryville and remotely.